joeribekker/restorm/README.rst

 RestORM
 =======

-Inspired by Django's ORM, **RestORM** allows you to interact with resources as if they were objects.
+RestORM allows you to interact with resources as if they were objects (object relational mapping), mock entire webservices and incorporate custom client logic.

 Description
 ===========

 Most RESTful webservices are very easy to access with very little code.
-**RestORM** is just a small layer on top of ``httplib2.Http`` to get a response from a webservice.
+RestORM is just a small layer on top of ``httplib2.Http`` to get a response from a webservice.
 However, instead of regular Python ``dict`` objects, you'll get a ``dict``-like object that knows how to access related resources as well.

+Until a version 1.0 release, backwards incompatible changes may be introduced in future 0.x versions.

 Features
 --------